HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 The folks at Unity are currently working on a new Input System, that remedies some of the problems of the current one.
 This should most likely not concern you too much, but if you think of working on something, that needs crazy input options, you should probably take a look at that!

 ### Colors in Unity
+This part is probably a stub
+We have been working with colors for a while now, but it always was manually selecting them through the Unity Editor.
+But we can also work with them on a code basis. <br>
-Color of course is it’s own type in Unity.
+Color are their own `type` in Unity.
 This means colors need to be created using the `new` Keyword.
 The arguments we can pass to the constructor are red, green, blue and an optional alpha value.
 {{<highlight c>}}
 Color myRed = new Color(1,0,0); // This would be pure red Color myGreen = new Color(0,1,0); // This would be pure green